viperproject/gobra/artifact/content/README.md

 ### Strange Syntax Errors and Type Errors

 We reimplemented the parser and type checker of Gobra.
 At this point in time, parser errors and type checker errors can be misleading.
 For instance, if an opening bracket `{` is not put on the same line as the function definition (which is mandatory in Go), then Gobra will output `'ghost' expected but '{' found`.
 As another example, if a call has an incorrect number of arguments, Gobra will complain that it expected the last parameter of the function to have a variadic type.
 If the parser fails, then often adding more parentheses can solve the problem.
 As a concrete example, `x.f.g()` should be written as `(x.f).g()`.
-For writing new examples, we recommend inspecting existing examples to see how a feature is concretely.
+For writing new examples, we recommend inspecting existing examples to see how a feature concretely works.